 Taho is a popular street food in the Philippines, because it is delicious and the price is very affordable.
-Other favorites are Adobong Mani (Fried Peanuts), Turon with Langka (Banana Spring Rolls), or different flavors of sorbetes, including Mango Queso Ice Cream, Avocado Pistachio Ice Cream, or Ube (Purple Yam) Ice Cream.
+Other favorites are Adobong Mani (fried peanuts), Turon with Langka (banana spring rolls), or different flavors of sorbetes, including Mango Ice Cream (with Cheese), Avocado Ice Cream, or Ube Ice Cream.
 These foods bring nostalgia, taking people back to their childhood memories.

 The best way to eat taho is with a spoon, just like ice cream.
 If you're on the go, you can use a straw if the sago or tapioca pearls are small enough.